From robots to CNC machines, we offer many types of motion control solutions.

 Yangjing Li is our resident electrical engineer.
 After getting a dual degree in Electrical Engineering and Art History, she received master's degree in Medical Device Design from Peking University.
 When Yurki is not designing circuits or tinkering with her latest gadgets, she enjoys martial arts and theaters.

-Robert is Mujin's vision engineer.
+Robert is Mujin's system integration engineer making sure all delivered Mujin systems meet manufacturing specifications and are easy to use.
 Originally from Beijing, he was the first prize winner of the national Mathematical Olympiad out of tens of thousands competitors.
 He then studied electrical, mechanical, and industrial engineering from Hong Kong University of Science and Technology and University of Toronto.
 After Master's, he became the lead developer at a well-established robot system integrator.
 Now at Mujin, Robert wishes help bring the new technology revolution to reality.